- Who's Accredited

 After ANAB approves the CB's base information, ANAB notifies the CB via email and gives the CB access to purchase ANAB applications, for which the CB must provide payment via wire transfer, ACH (electronic transfer), credit card, or check.

 After ANAB receives payment for the application, ANAB notifies the CB via email and gives the CB access in EQM to download the specific application purchased.

 The CB will have access in EQM to upload the completed application at any time after completing step 3.
 The application can be uploaded in stages and saved in EQM until the CB is ready to apply.
 There are no fees associated with this stage.

-Any reference by the applicant to its status as an applicant for ANAB accreditation shall be in keeping with the ANAB Certification Body Applicant Agreement.
+Any reference by the applicant to its status as an applicant for ANAB accreditation shall be in keeping with the terms and conditions outlined in ANAB's Accreditation Agreement.